Jelly Shoes 80s

-Another 80s style jelly shoe is the Melissa Campana, an iconic silhouette born from the collab between Melissa and the Campana brothers.
+Another 80s-style jelly shoe is the Melissa Campana, an iconic silhouette born from the collab between Melissa and the Campana brothers.

 Melissa is recyclable, vegan, and aware.
-Melissa prioritizes sustainability and supports the global fight against the uncontrolled use of plastic, particularly single-use plastics that are used once and then throw away, like plastic straws, bags, and bottles.
+Melissa prioritizes sustainability and supports the global fight against the uncontrolled use of plastic, particularly single-use plastics that are used once and then thrown away, like plastic straws, bags, and bottles.